Due to Covid-19 pandemic the SA National Quilt Festival has been postponed until 2022

 The South African Quilters’ Guild was founded in 1989 at the 3rd National Quilt Festival held in Bloemfontein and has been the co-ordinating body of quilting in South Africa since then.
 The SAQG is the National Guild of South Africa, is a non-profit association with 11 Regional Guilds represented and other quilting groups that are affiliated to the SAQG.

-MISSION STATEMENT: To foster an environment where South Africans can reach their full potential in quilt making, nationally and internationally.
+MISSION STATEMENT: To foster an environment in South Africa where all people interested can reach their full potential in quilt making, nationally and internationally.

 DUTIES: The SAQG is responsible for:

 About the SAQG logo